-The Vice Provost for Regional Campuses and Continuing Education shall, through the Provost, transmit the files with any recommendations to the President by March 31.
-Applicants who are denied promotion and/or tenure during the administrative review by the Vice Provost for Regional Campuses and Continuing Education, the Provost, the President, and/or the Board of Trustees may appeal to the appropriate reviewing authority up to and including the Board of Trustees.
-(Appeal should begin at the level of initial denial.)
+The Vice Provost and Executive Dean for Regional Campuses and Continuing Education shall, through the Provost, transmit the files with any recommendations to the President by March 31.
+Applicants who are denied promotion and/or tenure may appeal to the Vice Provost and Executive Dean for consideration on specific grounds (See Appendix III).